-8 Services

-P Please tick which services are connected to you r property and give detail s of the suppli

 Services Connected Supplier

 Gas or liquid petroleum gas

-Water mains or private water supply / Scottish Water
+Water mains or private water supply

 Electricity

 Mains drainage

 Telephone

 Cable TV or satellite

 Broadband

-s there a septic tank system a f you have answered yes, plea o questions below: Yes/No
+s there a septic tank system a o questions below: Yes/No

-i) Do you have appropriate co ank? nsents for the disc charge from your septic Yes/No/ Don't know
+nsents for the dis charge from your septic Yes/No/ Don't kno

-(i (ii) Do you have a maintenance contract for your septic tank?
-Yes No
+i) Do you have appropriate co ank?

+e contract for you septic tank?
+Yes/No
-f you have answered yes, plea ou have a maintenance contra the company with which

-- 1
+ank? ase give details of Yes/No